scarletti-ben/tab-switcher/README.md

 # tab-switcher v1.0.3

 ## Overview
 This project is my first attempt at a `JavaScript` module to be served via `CDN`, it is not intended to be incredibly "feature-rich", but the `TabSwitcher` class has been useful when making test sites during web development.
 The main aim was to create a "tab" system, where only a single tab is open at a time and you can switch between the different tabs, thereby changing the content shown on the site.
-It is usuable "as is" but some projects would likely benefit from altering the source code for their specific use case
+It is usable "as is" but some projects would likely benefit from altering the source code for their specific use case

 ## Demo Site
 A demo site can be found on `GitHub Pages` via the link [here](https://scarletti-ben.github.io/tab-switcher).
 The folder structure of the files used by the demo site can be found below